 - expand our solution portfolio, including into adjacent markets;

 - continue enhancing our existing solutions;

-- increase our market visibility and recognition;
+- increase channel sales;

 - increase government sales;

-- · increase channel sales; and
+- · increase our market visibility and recognition; and

 - access capital markets.

 Expand our Solution Portfolio.
 The Company's primary market is for managed file transfer products.
-According to Gartner, this is a \$450 million per year market which is growing 21% to 26% year over year.
+According to Gartner, this is a \$550 million per year market which is growing at more than 20% year over year.
 This market is significantly smaller than potential adjacent markets.
+For example, web, network, and endpoint security is a more than \$9 billion market; cloud computing is a more than \$68 billion market.
 However, our entry into such markets will require that we effectively define and then develop, acquire, or partner for viable solutions applicable to these markets.
 We also must market, sell, and support these solutions effectively.
 Each of these success factors has inherent risks due to, for example, our limited corporate expertise in the adjacent markets and the possibility that the specific buyers of solutions in these adjacent markets may be different from the buyers with whom we interact throughout our current MFT sales cycle.
-In addition, entry into these markets will require investments that may adversely impact our financial results.
+In addition, entry into these markets will require strategic investments that may adversely impact our financial results by, for example, resulting in lower earnings for some time compared to prior periods.
 To mitigate these risks, we are leveraging the skills and experience of our executive leadership and the capabilities provided by outside consultants, including our marketing firm and individual contractors.